 How do I obtain a notary commission?

-2. Sign and submit to the Minnesota Secretary of State’s office with payment.
+2. Sign and submit to the Minnesota Secretary's office with payment.

 The applicant must be at least 18 years of age.
 Applicant must be either a Minnesota resident, or a resident of a county in IA, ND, SD or WI and list the Minnesota County he or she will be filing in upon receiving their commission.
 Non-resident notary applicants must designate the Secretary of State as their agent for service of process.

 What is the fee for becoming a notary?

 The fee for the notary commission is $120 (non-refundable) payable to the Secretary of State.
 In addition, there is a $20 fee collected to register your commission with your county.
 Please contact your resident county office for filing and fee requirements.

 You have the option of paying by Credit Card (MasterCard, Visa, Discover or American Express) when filing renewals online.
 All documents submitted by mail must be paid by check or money order made payable to the OFFICE OF THE SECRETARY OF STATE.
 Do not send cash through the mail.

 Is the social security number required to apply?

 No, the social security number is not required information when you apply to become a Minnesota Notary Public.